App Settings

 Credit Card

-Users can pay through credit card using one of the following payment gateways:
+Users can pay with a credit card using one of the following payment gateways:

 Stripe is one of the major payment gateways that will allow your customers to shop and buy your products using their credit or debit card.